Abstract

 Technically, after obtaining the constitutive models of the entangled polymer networks, the extra reinforcement mechanism caused by the chain entanglement effect was added to the current GSC model prediction results through complex number operations.
 Correspondingly, Figure 14 presents the calibrated GSC model prediction results for CRMB-22 at individual temperatures as an example.
 Comparing with the original prediction results in Figure 8, the calibrated GSC model significantly improves the prediction accuracy for both complex modulus and phase angle, especially at high temperatures.

-Calibrated GSC model results for CRMB-22 at each temperature: (
+Calibrated GSC model results for CRMB-22 at each temperature: (a) complex modulus and (b) phase angle.

 Since the prediction accuracy was significantly improved at each temperature by calibrating the GSC model with a network element, it is more convenient to compare the experimental and model prediction results in the framework of the master curve.
 Figure 15 presents the LVE master curves without smoothing at 30°C from both experiment and model predictions.
 The atypical pattern of the phase angle master curve of CRMB-22 in the low-frequency range can be noted when comparing with unmodified bitumen.
 At low frequencies, the phase angle of CRMB-22 first increases and then decreases with increasing frequency.
 For illustration purposes, the master curves of the entangled polymer network are also plotted to indicate how this extra element can influence the model prediction results.
 The network element exactly remedies the GSC model prediction inaccuracy, either underestimation or overestimation, at different frequencies.
 It can be seen from Figure 15a that underestimation of complex modulus at low frequencies from the GSC model was rectified after adding the network element.
 The phase angle master curve predicted from the calibrated GSC model in Figure 15b is more accurate after bringing in the elastic element to the original GSC model.